Healthcare professionals

 Your role

-When people learn about Healthy Start from a healthcare professional, they’re more likely to understand the scheme and make better use of it.
+When people learn about NHS Healthy Start from a healthcare professional, they’re more likely to understand the scheme and make better use of it.
 This is because healthcare professionals can explain the health benefits of the scheme.

 Appointments and social care assessments are ideal opportunities to promote the Healthy Start scheme.